pavel 1ar.ionov

 Quick checklist

-3. Fixed header: background-color: transparent, no backdrop-filter on the fixed element itself.
+3. Fixed header: transparent background, no backdrop-filter on the fixed element itself.
 Glass effect on an absolute child

-4. Hidden overlays: display: none when inactive, not just opacity: 0
+4. Hidden overlays: use display: none when inactive, not just opacity: 0

-6. Layout padding: account for env(safe-area-inset-top) and env(safe-area-inset-bottom) since viewport-fit=cover extends content into safe areas
+6. Layout padding: account for safe area insets since viewport-fit=cover extends content into safe areas

 Known issues